 AdSense Ad Sizes & AdSense Ad Units Affect Google AdSense Earnings

-Depending on the layout of your site, performance of different AdSense ad sizes can vary greatly.
+Depending on the layout of your site, the performance of different AdSense ad sizes can vary greatly.
 Generally speaking, AdSense has a few Google display ad sizes they recommend that are most effective.
 They are as follows:

-Recommended Google Ad Sizes
+Recommended Google Ad Sizes (most popular)

 - 336 x 280 large rectangle